cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ### Upgrading to 1.20 from a previous minor version

-CloudNativePG 1.20 introduces some changes from previous versions of the operator in the default behaviour of a few features, with the goal to improve resilience and usability of a Postgres cluster out of the box, through convention over configuration.
+CloudNativePG 1.20 introduces some changes from previous versions of the operator in the default behavior of a few features, with the goal to improve resilience and usability of a Postgres cluster out of the box, through convention over configuration.